 - a) The attending or primary Physician must certify that the Participant is a terminally ill patient with a life expectancy of six (6) months or less. - b) The Participant must live within the Hospice's local geographical area. - c) The Participant must be formally accepted by the Hospice. - d) The Participant must have a designated volunteer Primary Care Giver at all times. - e) Services and supplies must be prescribed by the attending Physician and included in a Hospice Plan of Treatment approved in advance by BCI.
-The Hospice must notify BCI within one (1) working day of any change in the Participant's condition or Plan of Treatment that may affect the Participant's eligibility for Hospice Benefits. - f) Palliative care (which controls pain and relieves symptoms but does not provide a cure) must be appropriate to the Participant's Illness.
+The Hospice must notify BCI within one (1) working day of any change in the Participant's condition or Plan of Treatment that may affect the Participant's eligibility for Hospice Benefits.

-2. Exclusions And Limitations
+2. Exclusions and Limitations